How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Bonuses and commissions are used interchangeably and often confused with one another.
 Let's see the difference between bonus and commission.

 A sales bonus is a one-time payment and can be a fixed amount or a percentage of the salesperson's earnings.
-On the other hand, a sales commission is a recurring payment that is paid on each sale made by the salesperson.
+On the other hand, a sales commission is a recurring payment made by the salesperson on each sale.

 Here are a few types of sales bonuses:

-• Long-term bonuses: Awarded for sustained sales performance over a longer period of time.
+• Performance bonus: Awarded for sustained sales performance over a longer period of time.

 • Volume bonuses: The total number of sales made by the salesperson within a specific time frame.